 - Notify your bank before you travel.
 Your bank may block your card otherwise.

 - Get your bank’s phone number.
-You can quickly resolve issues with your card by calling.
+Give them a call to quickly resolve issues with your card.

 - Get a backup card.
 This way you’ll always be covered should something happen to your other card.